 Question: If you believe that Christianity and Judaism are essentially the same, why wouldn't you want to simply be Jewish?

 This depends on one’s definition of both Judaism and Christianity.
-Modern rabbinical, post-Second Temple Judaism has deviated from Biblical Judaism as much as Constantinian Christianity’s deviation from Biblical Christianity; so we cannot be defined by either moniker.
+Post-Second Temple Talmudic Judaism has deviated from Biblical Judaism as much as Constantinian Christianity’s deviation from Biblical Christianity; so we cannot be defined by either moniker.
 The website of one congregation used this phrase to describe themselves: "We consider ourselves to be both Jewish and Christian, but neither 'traditionally Jewish' nor 'traditionally Christian'."
 On the other hand, Biblical Judaism is the foundation of both, and there we find our commonality and the truth of our message.
 Therefore, the Judeo-Christian seeks to reestablish concepts and practices that are consistent with Biblical values specifically related to a proper Jewish contextual understanding of worshipping God.
 This does not mean that one must necessarily worship using Jewish language or cultural idioms; it is the context behind these things that allows us to see the blueprint God has for his interactions with man.
 At this level, our belief is inherently Jewish; it cannot be separated from Judaism.

 Question: Is Judeo-Christianity new?